codito/noted/README.md

 **✓** Detects koreader `*.sdr` directories
 **✓** Saves all the extracted information in markdown text

+A note on how the author uses this tool: [My reading workflow](https://codito.in/my-reading-workflow/).

 ## Installation

 If you've .NET Core 5.0 or above already installed, simply download the